Eilonh/s3crets_scanner/README.md

 ## Troubleshooting
 Commomn errors and how to fix them:

-* "The following files could not be found - \['trufflehog3']"
+* "The following files could not be found - ['trufflehog3']"

   trufflehog3 is missing.
-Install it with pip3 install trufflehog3
+Install it with 'pip3 install trufflehog3'

-* "The following files could not be found - \['aws']
+* "The following files could not be found - ['aws']

   AWS CLI is missing.
 Download and install it from https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html